Timely Viticulture Timeline: Mid Season, Pre-Harvest, and Harvest

 • All nymphal stages can feed and therefore cause damage to grapes and susceptible crops.

-• Nymphs and adults are vascular feeders (phloem, xylem), feeding primarily on trunks, cordons, and canes.
+• SLF are vascular feeders (phloem, xylem).
+Nymphs primarily feed on growing shoots, while adults can feed on trunks, cordons, and canes.

 • At night they migrate to ground level and then crawl back up the next morning.

-• Early in the fall, the adults will congregate mainly on trunks and cordons. (figure G)
+• Early in the fall, the adults will congregate mainly on trunks and cordons, following the maximum sap flow. (figure G)

 • Honeydew secreted by the insects can stick to leaves and fruit and can lead to patches of sooty mold, which can cause secondary problems and reduce fruit quality (figure H).